Types of Concert Injuries

 - Crowd Surges: When too many people are packed together, the crowd can become so dense that it moves in waves.
 Crowd surges happen when the entire crowd moves suddenly and powerfully.
 Crowd crushes happen in these same situations, as the crowd compresses dangerously.
 The people in a crowd during a surge or crush can be squeezed to the point that they cannot breathe.
 That’s what happened when 97 people died at Hillsborough Stadium in Sheffield, England at a soccer match in 1989.
 It happened most recently on November 5, 2021, at the Astroworld Festival in Houston, Texas.
 10 fans were killed.

 - Assaults & Attacks: When you have thousands of people at a concert, there is also a risk of sexual assault, fights, and physical assault.
-Drugs, alcohol, and not enough security can lead to assaults that leave fans with serious injuries or worse.
+Insufficient security measures or ineffective security personnel can lead to assaults that leave fans with serious injuries or worse.
 Most instances of sexual assault at concerts are limited to unwanted groping, but things can get worse in bathrooms, dark walkways, or other less crowded areas.
 In October of 2021, a 16-year-old girl claimed she was sexually assaulted at a Harry Styles concert at the State Farm Arena in Atlanta, Georgia.
 She says she tried to seek help from security but that they “didn’t listen.”
 Security personnel must be vigilant in patrolling and responding to reports of any type of assault or fights.

 - Falls / Slip & Fall Accidents: Fans can also be injured at a concert when the venue is not up to code or is poorly maintained.
 Uneven or poorly lit walkways, defective railings or guardrails, and other hazards can cause fans to fall from balconies or ledges.
 It can also cause them to slip or trip and fall, which can cause injuries like broken bones, spinal cord injuries, or brain injuries.
 In October of 2021, 2 people were injured and 1 man died in 2 separate falls from upper balconies at a Phish concert at the Chase Center in San Francisco, California.